NadyaNayme/TidyChat/README.md

 ## Installation

+We're in Official Testing now!
+You can now enable `Get plugin testing builds` in your Dalamud settings and install from the plugin installer. \o/

-Add `https://raw.githubusercontent.com/NadyaNayme/DalamudPlugins/api5/repo.json` to your Custom Plugin Repositories under `Dalamud Settings -> Experimental` and press `Save` or `Save and Close`.
-Then the Plugin Installer will refresh allowing you to install Tidy Chat.
+~~Add `https://raw.githubusercontent.com/NadyaNayme/DalamudPlugins/api5/repo.json` to your Custom Plugin Repositories under `Dalamud Settings -> Experimental` and press `Save` or `Save and Close`.
+Then the Plugin Installer will refresh allowing you to install Tidy Chat.~~

 ## Settings